FEATURE -Trans weddings in Japan: forced surgery before 'I do'

 “If I don’t get operated on, I cannot change sex and cannot get married,” the 45-year-old farmer told the Thomson Reuters Foundation, from his home in western Japan’s rural Okayama prefecture.

-The United Nations has condemned mandatory sterilisation to legally change gender as a human rights violation and a growing number of countries allow gender recognition based on self-identification rather than medical procedures.
+The United Nations has condemned mandatory sterilization to legally change gender as a human rights violation and a growing number of countries allow gender recognition based on self-identification rather than medical procedures.

 The World Health Organization (WHO) stopped classifying trans people as having a mental illness last year, in a change hailed by activists as a major breakthrough in ending stigma.

-The WHO now categorises incongruence between a person’s experienced gender and assigned sex as a condition related to sexual health, which can lead to a desire to transition through hormonal treatment or surgery.
+The WHO now categorizes incongruence between a person’s experienced gender and assigned sex as a condition related to sexual health, which can lead to a desire to transition through hormonal treatment or surgery.

 “They have to change the system so that transgender people get the same rights that other people have,” he said.